 AFAIK windows kernel doesn’t cache and most game server programs don’t cache any map or material files which can lead to much larger load time.
 It Doesn’t affect performance that much however it is nice not waiting half an hour just to join a server :p

-False.
+Your statement is incorrect.
 The Windows kernel does cache.

 – Better game play.

 This is pure my personal opinion however I personally enjoy playing on a Linux server a lot more than windows.
 This is mostly due to the fact that I believe that the server runs better on Linux than windows and which leads to better rego.

 How does the server run better on Linux than Windows?
 I have hosted a game server on Windows with no problems that were the fault of Windows.

 Well I believe that Linux is more secure than windows because it’s normally customers who exploit server.

 As long as you have any computer exposed to incoming connections on the Internet, you are at risk of being hacked.
 This applies to any operating system.